ChrisVilches/Ruby-Behavior-Tree/README.md

   <img src="https://github.com/FeloVilches/ruby-behavior-tree/blob/main/assets/printed_tree.jpg?raw=true" />
 </p>

 In the example above, you can see that the bottom nodes haven't been ticked at all.
-Node starvation might occur for various reasons, such as having a `force_failure` node as one of the children of a `sequence` (the nodes following the `force_failure` would all be prevented from executing).
+Node starvation might occur for various reasons, such as having a `force_failure` node as one of the children of a `sequence` (the nodes after the `force_failure` would all be prevented from executing).

 Printing can also be useful in detecting bugs in your custom nodes.